DELIVERABLES & METHODS

 MashupDJ enables every user to instantly remix and mashup music to create their own songs.

 MashupDJ's company Mowgli had already created a working prototype and proof-of-concept that worked in HTML.
-It was time to get feedback and work toward making a funtioning iOS application.
+It was time to get feedback and work toward making a functioning iOS application.

 Please note, some details and design artifacts have been omitted due to NDA.